minhtrannhat/coen390/README.md

 - `coen390_android_app`: Android app for users' parking needs.
 - `coen390_hardware`: Arduino project files for ESP32 hardware and CAD files.

+## Notification Test

+- Go the firebase realtime database console from your browser.
+- Manually change the spot status A1 and A2 so that they are both `true`.
+- You should get a new notification, regardless of whether or not the app is running, in the background or not running at all.

 ## Firebase's Firestore dev tools

 - `cd utils`